UltiMafia/Ultimafia/docs/setup-EZ-guide.md

 9. Now just wait for the Terminal to build the docker containers and finish loading.

+10. Once the docker containers are up, you should be able to see the terminal look like the following screenshot below.

+11. At the bottom where it says "Terminal" click on the "Ports" tab.
+Look for port 80, and then hover over where it says `127.0.0.1:80`.
+You should see a globe icon next to it.
+You can click on the globe icon, and your default browser will open the link, taking you to your site that is now running.
+Congratulations, you have your development site up and running.
+You'll need to create a new account, as the database records are different from the live site.

 ## Development Notes

 ### Restarting the Backend